Procession of the Bom Jesus dos Passos in Macau: The legend of the guardian

-One legend about the origin of this particular statue of Jesus in Macau says that in a deep winter night, the sleeping sexton heard someone knocking on the cathedral door, but did not answer the call; so the Hallowed Guest ended up going to St Augustine's Church, where the statue is kept throughout the year, to be processed back to the Cathedral once a year and spend that missed long winter night there.
+One legend about the origin of this particular statue of Jesus in Macau says that on a deep winter night, the sleeping sexton heard someone knocking on the cathedral door, but did not answer the call.
+The Hallowed Guest thus went to Saint Augustine Church, where the statue is kept throughout the year, and processed back to the Cathedral once a year to spend that missed winter night.

 The legend of the Chinese New Year Storm

-Another story claims that after a terrible storm, huge wooden crates were washed ashore, and they turn out to contain mountable body parts that were eventually pieced together to form this miraculous statue.
+Another story claims that after a terrible storm, huge wooden crates were washed ashore.
+Inside were mountable body parts that were pieced together to form the miraculous statue.
 Locals affectionately call it “Daai Yea So” in Cantonese, “The Grand Jesus.”

 The legend of the Bom Jesus hill

-The devotion to the Bom Jesus has grown so much in Macau that even English travellers in the 194s were aware of the legends that anyone who would dare to build on the hill of the Bom Jesus, would immediately die.
+The devotion to the Bom Jesus has grown so much in Macau that even English travellers in the 1940s were aware of legends that anyone who would dare build on the hill of the Bom Jesus would immediately die.

 Historical outline

-A Portuguese devotion dating back to 1587
+Portuguese devotion dating back to 1587

-The procession of the Bom Jesus dos Passos of Macau is similar to the Bom Jesus dos Passos procession which still takes places in Portuguese capital of Lisbon and has been organized since 1587.
-Both processions have many common elements which are signs of antiquity, one of them being their peculiar Via Crucis with only 7 stations, in contrast with the Via Crucis with 14 stations as promoted by Leonard of Port Maurice which became the standard in the 17th century.
+The procession of the Bom Jesus dos Passos of Macau is similar to the Bom Jesus dos Passos procession held in Portuguese capital of Lisbon since 1587.
+Both processions have many common elements which are signs of antiquity, one of them being their peculiar Via Crucis with only seven stations, in contrast to the Via Crucis with 14 stations as promoted by Leonard of Port Maurice and became the standard in the 17th century.

-The immemorial procession in Macau takes place between two churches, the Church of Saint Augustine built 1591 and the Sé Catedral da Natividade de Nossa Senhora built in 1576, just around the time of the birth of this Portuguese devotion.
-The Church of Nossa Senhora Da Graça, commonly known as the Church of Sto Agostinho, is run by the Brotherhood of Senhor Bom Jesus dos Passos.
-This church has always been and continues to be the center of the cult of Nosso Senhor dos Passos, whose image is venerated there.
+The immemorial procession in Macau takes place between two churches, the Church of Saint Augustine (Nossa Senhora da Graça) built 1591 and the Sé Catedral da Natividade de Nossa Senhora built in 1576, just around the time of the birth of this Portuguese devotion.
+The Church of Nossa Senhora da Graça, run by the Brotherhood of Senhor Bom Jesus dos Passos, has always been the shrine and devotional center for Nosso Senhor dos Passos.

-The Confraternity of Nosso Senhor Bom Jesus dos Passos was established in Macau shortly after the Augustines arrived in Macau from the Philippines in 1586, as in that year the Passos procession started taking place.
+The Confraternity of Nosso Senhor Bom Jesus dos Passos was established in Macau shortly after the Augustinians arrived in Macau from the Philippines in 1586, for in that year the Passos procession first took place.

-A tradition restored by popular demand in Macau in 1721
+Restored by popular demand

-Two and a half centuries ago, in 1717, the celebration stopped due to the absence of the friars of St. Augustine, who had been expelled to Goa.
-There was such a great famine that the Macanese merchants went to the City Chancellor on the 14th of February 1721 asking that the "wooden man" carried on the people's back would come out onto the street again, at their own expense.
-This was done and the famine ended.
+In 1717, the celebration was suspended when the Augustinian friars caring for the image were banished to Goa.
+A great famine followed, and Macanese merchants went to the City Chancellor on the 14 February 1721 to ask that the "wooden man" carried on the people's backs come out onto the street again, at their own expense.
+The procession was done and the famine ended.